CalderaWP/caldera-custom-fields/readme.txt

 === Caldera Custom Fields ===
-Contributors: Desertsnowman
+Contributors: Desertsnowman, Shelob9
-Tags: Custom metabox, caldera forms, form as metabox, custom metaboxes, custom fields, custom field, form custom field Requires at least: 3.9
+Tags: Custom metabox, caldera forms, form as metabox, custom metaboxes, custom fields, custom field, form custom field, form to post type, calderawp
+Requires at least: 3.9
-Tested up to: 4.1
+Tested up to: 4.3
-Stable tag: 1.0.5
+Stable tag: 2.0.0
 License: GPLv2

-A Form Processor for Caldera Forms that sets a form as a metabox for custom fields.
+Caldera Forms to post types and custom fields: front-end or back-end

 == Description ==
-A Free addon processor for [Caldera Forms](http://wordpress.org/plugins/caldera-forms/) that allows you to use a form as a Custom Metabox.
-Entries are saved as custom fields using the field slug as the meta key.
+A free addon for [Caldera Forms](http://wordpress.org/plugins/caldera-forms/) to create or edit posts, including custom post types and custom fields.
+Can be used as a standalone form for front-end editing and as a custom metabox generator in the post editor.

-Using the advanced conditional logic, allows you to make great progressive metaboxes.

 == Installation ==

-Other than using the automatic plugin installer from pluggins page, You can extract the contents and upload the cf-metaboxes folder to /wp-content/plugins/ directory.
+Other than using the automatic plugin installer from plugins page, You can extract the contents and upload the cf-metaboxes folder to /wp-content/plugins/ directory.

 Activate the plugin through the 'Plugins' menu in WordPress